glamod/marine-user-guide2/docs/source/index.rst

 Monthly grids
 ^^^^^^^^^^^^^

-Monthly aggregations in a latitude-longitude grid, stored in nc files.
-The aggregations depend on the CDM table:
+Aggregations in monthly lat-lon grids.
+The CDM table determines what aggregations are applied:

-  * header table: number of reports.
+  * header table: number of reports per grid cell per month.
-  * observations tables: number of observations and observed_value mean, max \
+  * observations tables: number of observations and mean, max and min observed_value per grid cell per month.

-    and min.
+Each aggregation is stored in an individual netcdf file.

-The aggregations for all the tables are configured in a common configuration file.
-There are currently two configurations that need to be run to create the data summaries needed: full dataset and optimal (all quality control checks passed) dataset.
+All the aggregations are configured in a common configuration file.
+There are currently two configurations that need to be run to create the data summaries
+needed: one using the full dataset and another one using the optimal dataset (all quality control checks passed).

-A launcher bash script configures the SLURM job for each *sid-dck* data partition and each table and logs to *log_dir*/*sid-dck*/*config_file*-*table*.*ext*, with *ext* being *ok* or *failed* depending on job termination status.
+A launcher bash script configures a SLURM job for each *sid-dck* data partition and each table and logs to *log_dir*/*sid-dck*/*config_file*-*table*.*ext*, with *ext* being *ok* or *failed* depending on job termination status.